Get involved. Gain experience. Be successful.

 The Ohio Management Group is dedicated to providing members with the tools to succeed at Ohio University and after graduation.
 OMG enriches managerial and leadership skills through weekly professional speakers, professional development, networking, being committee managers, as well as working hand in hand with students from across the university on a number of different organizational projects.
 OMG is open to all majors.

 The Ohio Sports Analytics Team is a body for undergraduate students focused on deliberating developments in the field of analytics, providing hands on experience with statistical data and information systems, and preparing members for life in the industry.
-Adviser: Dr. Norm O'Reilly, email@example.com.
+Advisor: Dr. Norm O'Reilly, firstname.lastname@example.org.

 OU Entrepreneurship Club